We’re putting safety first.

 Here's Exactly What We're Doing

 Client and employee safety has always been a top priority at Hiawatha HomeCare.
 In light of COVID-19 concerns, we've taken additional steps to reduce transmission risk, beginning with the closure of our Red Wing office to visitors.
-For now, we are operating by-appointment-only; we're carefully screening all visitors and taking their temperatures before they enter the building.
-Furthermore, all in-person staff meetings have also been rescheduled in a no-contact, virtual format.
+For now, we are operating by appointment only; we're carefully screening all visitors and taking their temperatures before they enter the building.

 Virtual staff meetings